What to do with all those Herbs!

 Mountain Rose Herbs has a great article on this!

 Two of our employees have a great business that make herbal teas!
-Here is a file you can browse to look at few recommendations for annual and perennial herbs to grow and uses for tea!
+Click “Herbs for tea” for a file you can browse to look at few recommendations for annual and perennial herbs to grow and uses for tea!

 Whatever you want to do with your herbs, go for it!
 Experiment!
 If you don’t have time to use them, start giving them away!
 I love the gift of fresh herbs with some flowers!